Decision-making Processes, Appeals & Interpretations

 Ministerial Projects

-Appeals to interpretation of the codes are available on ministerial projects.
+Appeals to the interpretation of the codes are available on ministerial projects.

 - Guaranteed Second Opinion

 Project Issue Resolution (PIR) conferences provide customers an opportunity to have issues heard and considered by executive department management.
 A PIR will be considered if, after the issuance of the third Assessment Letter for discretionary projects, customers and staff have been unable to resolve project issues.
-For ministerial projects, PIR conferences may be request by the applicant after the third cycle review comments are issues.
-Relevant City staff, applicant and applicant consultant(s) as deemed appropriate, must attend.
-Determinations resulting from the PIR process are solely intended to break review log-jams and streamline the review process.
+For ministerial projects, PIR conferences may be requested by the applicant after the third cycle review comments are issued.
+Relevant City staff, applicant and applicant consultant(s), as deemed appropriate, must attend.
+Determinations resulting from the PIR process are solely intended to break review log jams and streamline the review process.
 The PIR would address issues such as disagreements between the applicant and staff on interpretations of codes or ordinances, requests for additional information or studies, or project-related processing requirements.
-Any determinations from a PIR are not binding on any City decision-making body, such as City Council, Planning Commission, or Hearing Officer.
+Any determinations from a PIR are not binding on any City decision-making body, such as City Council, Planning Commission or Hearing Officer.
 Qualifying PIR requests should be coordinated with the assigned Development Project Manager (discretionary) or specific reviewer (ministerial).